top of page

 It's not about simple vs. sophisticated

 A word of grace here: this is not an argument against musical quality, creativity, or excellence.
 None of those things are the problem.
-In fact, the best worship music - whether classical, contemporary, or somewhere in between - is music that invites participation rather than passively receiving it.
+In fact, the best worship music, whether classical, contemporary, or somewhere in between, is music that invites participation rather than passively receiving it.

 The question isn't "acoustic or electric?" or "hymns or modern worship songs?"
 The question is: Is the congregation the engine, or is it the musicians?

 What encourages congregational singing?
 One would be accessible melodies people can actually learn.
 If your song is so wordy it's hard to follow, it might have great theology but be hard to follow.
 Lowering the volume levels helps invite people to participate when the congregation can hear itself.
 Lighting should allow people see one another - their brothers and sisters praising God alongside them.
 I particularly love a congregation where the seats are titled slightly toward the stage but also slightly toward the congregation.
 It's subtle but helps direct the focus slightly away from the stage.
 A good song leader is also important because they can visibly invite participation rather than simply performing.
-Finally, choose good songs.
-It's important to think about the words and theology that the songs declare.

-Why you should sing — even if you think you can't
+Why you should sing

 A gracious invitation